bioperl/bioperl.github.io/howtos/Getting_Genomic_Sequences.md

 ### Using Bio::DB::GenBank when you have genomic coordinates to get a Seq object

-Once you have the coordinates, sequences can be easily pulled from [Genbank](Genbank "wikilink"), complete with Genbank's annotation.
+Once you have the coordinates, sequences can be easily pulled from [Genbank], complete with Genbank's annotation.

 This is a simple example that creates a Seq object in the end.